Skip to Content

 It is a problem caused by the poor construction of the LCD panel or, more commonly, improper installation.

 During the identification, you may doubt if the problem is backlight bleed or IPS glow.
-Backlight Bleed is more an issue whereas if it is Backlight Glow, it is instead a limitation of the LCDs and it is common to notice that.
+Backlight Bleed is more of an issue whereas if it is Backlight Glow, it is instead a limitation of the LCDs and it is common to notice that.

-You can check more details about IPS Glow vs Backlight bleed here.
+You can check more details about IPS Glow vs Backlight Bleed here.

 How to Fix Backlight Bleeding?

-To fix backlight bleeding, you can try reducing the brightness of your screen, using a microfiber cloth to gently rub the affected areas, or claiming warranty and getting a replacement or repair.
+To fix backlight bleeding, you can try reducing the brightness of your screen, using a microfiber cloth to gently rub the affected areas, or claiming a warranty and getting a replacement or repair.

 However, it may not be possible to completely fix the issue in several cases.